First Timers to Greece should go to Greece Primer

 For more on Athens Matt Barratt's web site does a great job.
 If you want to know more about ancient Athens visit this quality site: Visit-Ancient-Greece.com

-2014 Update: Flight horizons for this season are changing constantly.
+Flight horizons for each season change constantly.
 Aegean took over Olympic and is offering very reduced costs for adding this leg to your long haul flight to Greece.
 Norwegian Air is also entering the market with greatly reduced fares.
 Search carefully or email me with any specific questions.

 If you are flying long haul from the US, Australia or the like, don't search for Paros.
 Locate your flights to Athens and then buy the Paros leg separately from Olympic.
 It is much cheaper that way unless flying with Aegean as above.
 Our economy travel site is a good source for lowest price flights from standard airlines as well as deep discounts for restricted tickets.